reddxae/unrestrict/README_en.md

 Uncomment the line `AuthorizedKeysFile` and remove `.ssh/authorized_keys2` from its value
 As a result, it should look like this: `AuthorizedKeysFile      .ssh/authorized_keys`.
 Save the file.

-Return to the previously created public key file, open it with a text editor, and copy the content **WITHOUT specifying the user@hostname.** That is, without `username@hostname` at the end of the line.
+Return to the previously created public key file, open it with a text editor, and copy the key **WITHOUT specifying the username@hostname.** (at the end of the line).
-It should look something like this: `ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIN3CGQ2UqRlaqdxwIdyAMkvFWDkvnEAqBRIPCqbfXvYG`.
+Copied text should look something like this: `ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIN3CGQ2UqRlaqdxwIdyAMkvFWDkvnEAqBRIPCqbfXvYG`.
-Go to the file `/root/.ssh/authorized_keys`, open it with a text editor, and paste the copied content.
+Go to the file `/root/.ssh/authorized_keys`, open it with a text editor, and paste the copied key.
 Save the file.

 4. Run the command `systemctl reload ssh` to apply changes.
 5. Connect to the server via Terminal: ssh root@server-IP -i *(path to the private key file)* -p *(SSH port)*.
-Enter the previously set passphrase for the key.
+Enter the previously defined passphrase for the key.

 If you're using WinSCP, let’s set up authentication for it as well:
 1. Choose **New Session.**
 2. Enter all the same information as at the beginning of the instructions, except for the root password.
 3. Go to the "Advanced..." → SSH/Authentication → Private key file → [...] (file selection) → change the extension filter to All Files → select the private key file.
-Agree to convert it to the required format, enter the passphrase if set, and save the file in a secure location.
-It will be automatically selected in this field.
+Agree to convert it to the required PuTTY Private Key (.ppk) format, enter the passphrase (if it was set), and save the file in a secure place.
+File will be automatically selected in field.
 Click OK.
 4. Return and connect to the server using the Login button.
 For convenience, save the authorization preset of this session by right-clicking on the server tab → Save Session.
-For authentication in the console via PuTTY, you will need to enter the key's passphrase.
+For authentication in the console via PuTTY, you'll have to type passphrase for key every time.

 # 3x-ui
 1. Run the command: